 executed using a user with Administrator privileges.

-For a list of limitations on the use of MySQL on the Windows platform, see Section E.10.6, “Windows Platform Limitations”.
+For a list of limitations on the use of MySQL on the Windows platform, see Section D.10.6, “Windows Platform Limitations”.

 In addition to the MySQL Server package, you may need or want additional components to use MySQL with your application or development environment.
 These include, but are not limited to:

-MySQL for Windows is available in several distribution formats, detailed following.
+MySQL for Windows is available in several distribution formats, detailed below.
 Generally speaking, you should use MySQL Installer.
-It is simpler to use than the Zip file, and you need no additional tools to get MySQL up and running.
+It contains more features and MySQL products than the older MSI, is simpler to use than the Zip file, and you need no additional tools to get MySQL up and running.
 MySQL Installer automatically installs MySQL Server and additional MySQL products, creates an options file, starts the server, and enables you to create default user accounts.
 For more information on choosing a package, see Section 2.3.2, “Choosing An Installation Package”.

 A MySQL Installer distribution includes MySQL Server and additional MySQL products including MySQL Workbench, MySQL Notifier, and MySQL for Excel.
 MySQL Installer can also be used to upgrade these products in the future.